Spanish-language version

 The planet currently exists at a temperature that is neither boiling nor permanently frozen.
 This is due to the natural greenhouse effect that causes the atmosphere to retain outgoing heat.
 A possible misconception is to confuse the natural greenhouse effect with the enhancement of this effect caused by emissions of greenhouse gases from fossil fuel burning (McCaffrey & Buhr, 2008).
 This is an ideal opportunity to discuss the difference between natural processes and human effects.
 For example, if a certain amount of a greenhouse gas allows life on Earth to flourish, then is more of it better?

 Teaching about the limited ability of organisms to adapt to climate change should not lead to gloom-and-doom scenarios.
-Instead try to foster an understanding that humans have a responsibility to stabilize the natural climatic conditions in order to preserve the environments in which humans and the surrounding ecosystems thrive.
+Instead, try to foster an understanding that humans have a responsibility to stabilize the natural climatic conditions to preserve the environments in which humans and the surrounding ecosystems thrive.
+For more on climate change and mental health, see the CLEAN Climate Mental Health pages.

 Bringing these ideas into your classroom